FEEL WELCOMED TO WORK COHESIVELY AND LEARN FROM EACH OTHER

 BPW was organized in July 1919 to promote the interest of business and professional women regardless of industry or position.
-The National Federation of Business and Professional Women’s Clubs’ (NFBPWC) is proud to continue with that vision of seeing women from different backgrounds be able to, and feel welcomed to, work cohesively and learn from each other -- all over the country and around the world.
+Today, the National Federation of Business and Professional Women’s Clubs (NFBPWC) is proud to continue with that vision of seeing women from different backgrounds be able and feel welcomed to work cohesively with each other -- all over the country and around the world.

 COMMITTED TO DIVERSITY, EQUITY, AND INCLUSION (DEI)